-In the high tide and low tide chart, we can see that the first low tide was at 2:36 am and the next low tide will be at 1:17 pm.
-The first high tide was at 4:38 am and the next high tide will be at 9:52 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:46 am and the next low tide at 4:22 pm.
+The only high tide of the day was at 9:05 am.

-The lunar phase is a Waning Crescent.
-Today we have 13 hours and 3 minutes of sun.
-The solar transit is at 12:15 pm and the length of time the moon will be visible will be 13 hours and 16 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 12 hours and 59 minutes of sun.
+The solar transit was at 12:15 pm and the length of time the moon will be visible will be 12 hours and 46 minutes.

-The tidal coefficient today is 56 (average).
-At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 62.
-The tide heights today are 0.7 ft, 0.7 ft, -0.3 ft and 0.7 ft.
+The tidal coefficient today is 80, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 78.
+The tide heights today are 0.7 ft, 0.7 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for St. Annīs Bay which is of 1.3 ft and a minimum height of -0.7 ft.

-The solunar fishing calendar in St. Annīs Bay tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in St. Annīs Bay tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for St. Annīs Bay.
 The times are generated in local time in Jamaica.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: